mruizglz/rpi-buildroot-lab/docs/rpi-tutorial.rst

-The booting process of the Raspberry Pi BCM2711 `BCM2711 <https://www.raspberrypi.com/documentation/computers/processors.html#bcm2711>`_ processor is depicted in Fig. 14.
+The booting process of the Raspberry Pi BCM2711 `BCM2711 <https://www.raspberrypi.com/documentation/computers/processors.html#bcm2711>`_ processor is depicted in :numref:`RPIBoot`.
 Take into account that this System On Chip (SoC), the BCM2711, contains two different processors: a :term:`GPU` and an ARM CPU.
 The programs *bootcode.bin* and *start.elf* are written explicitly for the GPU, and the source code is unavailable.
 Broadcom